A Gentle Introduction to Guitar Chord TheoryOct 25, 2020

 Yup.
 That’s all there is to know.
 Once you get this in your ears and fingers plus find out about passing diminished chords (see the Barry Harris Harmonic Method), you’ll find this extremely valuable.

-A very powerful trick after you nail the “maj6 to min7” relationship plus common passing chords and inversions, is to add extensions to the above!
-So, great potential here.
+A very powerful trick after you nail the “maj6 to min7” relationship, common passing chords, and inversions, is to add extensions to the above!
+So, much more potential here.

 Equivalents: Playing on Extensions

-It’s highly recommend that you work each equivalency out for yourself.
-Explore, see how it works.
+It’s highly recommended that you work each equivalency out for yourself.
+Explore, and see how it works.
 As a result, you will find there’s tremendous potential for creativity here!

 B dim 7 = G7(b9)